Canyon, Texas

-Canyon is a city in, and the county seat of, Randall County, Texas, United States.
+Canyon is a city in and the county seat of Randall County, Texas, United States.
 The population was 14,836 at the 2020 census.
-It is part of the Amarillo, Texas, metropolitan statistical area.
-Canyon is the home of West Texas A&M University and Panhandle–Plains Historical Museum, and the outdoor musical drama Texas.
+It is part of the Amarillo metropolitan area.
+Canyon is the home of the Panhandle–Plains Historical Museum, and the outdoor musical drama Texas.
+The city is also home to the main campus of West Texas A&M University.

 History

-Canyon was founded by L.G.
-Conner.
+Canyon was founded by L. G. Conner.
 The JA Ranch is east of Canyon.

-An historic landmarked 47-foot tall statue of a cowboy, constructed in 1959, stands next to U.S. Route 60 in Canyon.
+The Tex Randall statue, a 47 ft tall cowboy next to U.S. Route 60, was constructed in 1959 and designated an official Canyon landmark in 2017.

 Geography

 According to the United States Census Bureau, Canyon has a total area of 4.9 sqmi, all land.
 The city itself lies in a valley that eventually becomes Palo Duro Canyon to the east.